Monarch73/MicroHomebridgeAlexaEsp8266/README.md

 This Project uses an esp8266 board as a hub to control RF-Switches via Amazon Echo (Alexa) by leveraging a homebridge skill.

-Status of this dokumentation is incomplete.
+Status of this documentation is incomplete.
 Parts that still need work are marked by @@todo